silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/06_Testing/How_Tos/00_Write_a_SapphireTest.md

 in our test methods (in this case we are testing if two values are equal).
 A test method can have more than one assertion command, and if any one of these assertions fail, so will the test method.

 The example **phpunit.xml** file should be placed in the root folder of your project.
-PHPUnit 5.7 should be included by default, as a dev dependancy, in the **composer.json** file.
+PHPUnit 5.7 should be included by default, as a dev dependency, in the **composer.json** file.

 ## Caching